 Image gallery: Regional Museum Landeck

-Landeck Castle, the impressive emblem of the city of Landeck in the Upper Inntal valley, dates back to the 13th century and sits enthroned at the intersection of the streets leading to the Arlberg, Fernpass and Passo Resia alpine passes.
-In the course of time the castle had different roles to play, but nowadays it is a well-known event location and popular venue for civil ceremonies.
+Landeck Castle, the impressive emblem of the town of Landeck, dates back to the 13th century and sits enthroned at the intersection of the streets leading to the Arlberg, Fern and Resia Passes.
+Nowadays it is a well-known event location and houses an interesting museum.

 € 8.00 adults